bravgaev/crossNN/ReadMe.md

 ## Description
 crossNN is an explainable machine learning framework for cross-platform DNA methylation-based classification of cancer.
+This fork adapts the original crossNN implementation (https://gitlab.com/euskirchen-lab/crossNN) to include support for Bismark coverage files as input format.
+As well as a CLI tool to run predictions using pre-trained models.

 ## Model training